brlee19/subway-trips/README.md

+## FYI

+This was a take-home project which consumed an API the company set up with NYC subway trip information.
+The company seems to have taken down their API, which is why it now has an infinite spinner instead of loading any subway trips.

 ## Running in dev mode
 Run `npm install` and `npm start` from both of the `client` and `server` folders.
 Alternatively, you can run `npm run preinstall` and `npm run dev` from the top level folder.